ElleSkye117/Markit-Coding-Standard-iOS/iOS/Objective-C/iOS-objective-c-coding-standards.md

 ## Xcode Project

 The physical files should be kept in one folder called 'Code' in order to allow for easily moving of files/groups in the project.
 Third party frameworks should keep their physical file hierarchy.
 The project should be grouped by Models and ViewControllers.
-This way we could apply an entierly different UI using the existing model.
+This way we could apply an entirely different UI using the existing model.
+Try to group the app by layers, unless you have a subsystem that has concrete object collaborating dependencies.
 Use something similar to the project structure below.

 MyProject
 &nbsp;&nbsp;&nbsp;└── MyProject